How Smoking Affects You and Your Baby During Pregnancy

 - Change your habits connected with smoking.
 If you smoked while driving or when feeling stressed, try other activities to replace smoking.

 - Keep mints or gum (preferably sugarless) on hand for those times when you get the urge to smoke.

-- Stay active to keep your mind off smoking and help relieve tension: take a walk, exercise, read a book or try a new a hobby.
+- Stay active to keep your mind off smoking and to relieve tension.
+Take a walk, exercise, or read a book.

-What products can I buy to help me quit?
+Should I use a nicotine replacement to help me quit?

 How will I feel when I quit?